uchicago-library/bmrc/README.md

 ### Loading new finding aids

-Because the finding aid loading script refers to Archive objects, you should load finding aids from either the production system or a clone of the production system that includes the most recent updates to these objects.
+Get the definitive locations of finding aids on disk from CB, the systems administrators, or BMRC staff.

 Copy all finding aids to a temporary location: